How do I find a clinical trial?

 Talking to your specialist

 You usually need to be referred by your doctor if you want to join a trial.
-So asking your cancer specialist is the best place to start.
+So the best place to start is to ask your cancer specialist.
 They will have all your test results, records and reports, so they will know whether a particular trial is right for you.

-There may be a trial locally which would suit you.
-Your specialist will know about any large national trials for your type of cancer and will be able to tell you if they are suitable for you.
+There may be a local trial that would suit you.
+Your specialist will know about any large national trials for your type of cancer and will be able to discuss them with you.
+Ask them if you are interested in a specific trial you have read about.

 You need to be well enough to take part in a trial.
 The trial doctor checks this (your performance status Open a glossary item) along with the entry conditions Open a glossary item to see you are suitable to join.